ImperialCardioGenetics/homologous-missense-constraint/create_HMC/README.md

 [mutability_table]: An R data object saving the probabilities of neutral substitutions in gnomAD 125K exomes for each tri-nucleotide sequence context and methylation level.
 This is calculated by calibration from baseline mutation rate to probabilities of synonymous variants in gnomAD 125K exomes.(More information can be found at the [Zhang.X, et.al medRxiv](https://www.medrxiv.org/content/10.1101/2022.02.16.22271023v1) Method section - Developing a selection-neutral, sequence-context mutational model)

+(?? more specific)
 [AA_abreviation_table]: An R data object saving the table of amino acid abreviation